 What’s more, some believe that their (often unsolicited) input is as valid and helpful as that of an expert, thanks to the Dunning–Kruger effect.

 Getting an earful of eyebrow-raising relationship advice from your roommate might be harmless.

 Being offered an outdated career tip (“invest in high-quality resume paper”) by a parent probably leads to nothing more than a suppressed eye roll.

 But when it comes to financial advice, you got to make sure that you’re getting it from someone who actually knows what they’re talking about and walks the walk.

 And that someone is not the same for everyone.
 For example, Warren Buffet is the epitome of financial success, but he is not the ideal person to counsel you if your chief concern is racking up air miles.
 Jeff Bezos sure knows a thing or two about scaling up a global business, but he’d be the last person you go to for house hacking tips.

-The person that’s best suited to give you money pointers depends on where you are in your wealth building journey — the information needs of a new grad opening their first savings account are not the same as those of someone who has already gotten a taste of the freedom that financial security provides.
+The person best suited to give you money pointers depends on where you are in your wealth-building journey.
+The information needs of a new grad opening their first savings account are not the same as those of someone who has already gotten a taste of the freedom that financial security provides.

 Here are some situations you might find yourself in, and the type of people whose money advice you should take seriously in each case.

 Maybe you’re still in college, dreaming up a bright future.
 Perhaps you’ve been at your first job for a year or two, exploring new possibilities.

 In any case, congratulations.
 The desire to learn how money works is an essential first step, and you’re already ahead of the pack.